Master Panel Guide¶

 - TEMPO: Controls the speed of all patterns

-- Stop All: Stops all cards simultaneously
+- Stop All: Stops all panels simultaneously

 TEMPO Control¶